Estimate Time4 min

 2. Time your travel right

-Flights, train tickets, and rental car prices are higher on the busiest days of the week, which are typically Fridays, Saturdays, and Sundays.
-If you can, travel on Tuesdays or Wednesdays when there's usually less demand and lower prices, on average.3 Renting a car on a Tuesday instead of a Friday could mean a big discount.4
+Flights, train tickets, and rental car prices tend to be higher on the busiest days of the week, which are typically Fridays and Sundays.
+If you can, travel on Wednesdays or Saturdays when there's usually less demand and lower prices, on average.2

 It's not always possible, but if you have some flexibility, try to avoid peak times, such as holidays and school breaks.
 Traveling during "shoulder season"—the period between high season and off-seasons—may increase your chances of finding a deal.
 For example, September and November in Hawaii or April and May in Florida.